 I realize that I’m basically talking semantics.
 However, semantics are important.
 I think that was the motivational speaker’s point.
 Language is power.
 Words are power.
 They change the entire context of the conversation.
 The entire feeling of a sentence can be changed when you swap words that are seemingly synonymous, as can the “appearance” of the person uttering them.

-For instance, instead of saying “I’m sorry,” all the time, maybe women should say “Excuse me” more often.
-It might seem like a small, even silly, change, but that way they aren’t actually apologizing constantly (for something they haven’t done wrong), yet they’re not sacrificing politeness and, hopefully, at the same time they retain a bit of their personal power.
+For instance, instead of saying “I’m sorry” when the situation calls for it – and only when the situation calls for it – maybe women should say “Excuse me” more often.
+It might seem like a small, even silly, change, but that way we aren’t apologizing constantly (for something we haven’t done wrong), yet we’re not sacrificing politeness and, hopefully, at the same time we’ll retain – or rather regain, a bit of our personal power.